On This Page

 - If an investigation or inquiry takes place, the nurse may subsequently be referred to the Discipline Committee or the Fitness to Practise Committee, and restrictions may be placed on their practice.
 This information will be noted on our Public Register, Find a Nurse.

-To learn more about what happens after the College receives a report, see page three of Mandatory Reporting: A process guide for employers, facility operators and nurses.
+To learn more about what happens after CNO receives a report, see page three of Mandatory Reporting: A process guide for employers, facility operators and nurses.

 Will I hear the results of my report?